-Our quarterly operating results have fluctuated in the past and may fluctuate in the future, particularly during a macroeconomic downturn such as the one caused by the COVID-19 pandemic.
+Our quarterly operating results have fluctuated in the past and may fluctuate in the future, particularly during the macroeconomic uncertainty caused by the COVID-19 pandemic.
 Additionally, we have a limited operating history under our current business strategy and pricing model, and we make pricing, product, and other changes from time to time, all of which make it difficult to forecast our future results.
 As a result, you should not rely upon our past quarterly operating results as indicators of future performance.
 You should take into account the risks, difficulties, and uncertainties frequently encountered by companies in highly competitive and rapidly evolving markets.
 Our operating results in any given quarter can be influenced by numerous factors, many of which are unpredictable or are outside of our control, including:

-- uncertainty regarding demand for our work marketplace following the COVID-19 pandemic; - ongoing uncertainty and impact on the global economy and spending by large, medium, and small companies relating to the COVID-19 pandemic, the shift to remote work, availability of qualified freelancers, and uncertainty regarding the timing and nature of any future economic recovery, as discussed further below; - our ability to generate significant revenue from our Upwork Basic, Plus, and Enterprise offerings, and our other premium offerings; - spending patterns of clients, including whether those clients that use our work marketplace frequently or for larger projects, reduce their spend, stop using our work marketplace, or change their method of payment to us, including in each case as a result of the implementation of macroeconomic or other external factors such as increased competition, pricing changes, or the introduction of new or modified products or services on our work marketplace, such as changes made in the pricing and packaging of Connects; - due to our tiered pricing model for freelancer service fees, the mix in any period between freelancers that have billed larger amounts to clients on our work marketplace, where we charge a lower rate on billings, and freelancers that have billed clients less on our work marketplace, where we charge a higher rate on billings;
+- uncertainty regarding demand for our work marketplace following the COVID-19 pandemic; - ongoing uncertainty and impact on the global economy and spending by large, medium, and small companies relating to the COVID-19 pandemic, the shift to remote work, availability of qualified and in-demand freelancers, and uncertainty regarding the timing and nature of any future macroeconomic downturn, as discussed further below; - our ability to generate significant revenue from our Upwork Basic, Plus, and Enterprise offerings, and our other premium offerings; - due to our tiered pricing model for freelancer service fees, the mix in any period between freelancers that have billed larger amounts to clients on our work marketplace, where we charge a lower rate on billings, and freelancers that have billed clients less on our work marketplace, where we charge a higher rate on billings;